 The Energy Profile in the e-Tag is ignored in lieu of the generator MW outputs provided via the webSDX.

 In the current design, IDC wouldn’t know what to do when there are multiple TSPs on the transmission path of the e-Tag.
-The current expectation is that the tag would have a GCA, LCA and a single TSP on the path.
-The priority of the generator would be derived from the Transmission Profile on the single TSP on the path.
+The current expectation is that the Intra-BA tag would have a single TSP on the path.
+The priority of the generator would be derived from the Transmission Profile of the single TSP on the path.

 Generation Prioritization Option: